 I change this derogatory term to "INDIANS" to keep with the terminology of the time period I'm writing about.

-Fort Ouiatenon, built-in 1717, was the first fortified European settlement in what is now called Indiana.
-It was a palisade stockade with log blockhouse used as a French trading post on the Wabash River located approximately three miles southwest of modern-day West Lafayette.
+Fort Ouiatenon, built in 1717, was the first fortified European settlement in what is now called Indiana.
+It was a palisade stockade with a log blockhouse used as a French trading post on the Wabash River located approximately three miles southwest of modern-day West Lafayette.

 The heroine who suggested and bore an active part in the enterprise was Watch-e-kee.
 To perpetuate the story of her heroism the warriors decreed in solemn council that after her death her name should be bestowed upon the most accomplished maiden of the tribe, and in this way be handed down through successive generations.
 The last person to bear the name — transformed by the whites into its present form of Watseka — was she who became the wife of Hubbard.

 Corn Dodgers - These easy-to-make cornmeal cakes were popular with pioneers heading west and Civil War soldiers even though they were dense, gritty, and hard-as-a-rock cakes.

 - 1 tablespoon melted butter (pioneers way: any fat)

 - Preheat oven to 400º Fahrenheit, and ready an ungreased cookie sheet.

 - With a wooden spoon, mix in the butter and enough boiling water to make a dough that is completely moist, but firm enough to hold its shape.

 - Drop heaping spoonfuls of the batter on the cookie sheet and pat lightly into mounds or create other shapes.